18 Tips For a Better React Code Review (TS/JS)

 Working outside the React team

-On the other hand, if you are just responsible for the code review, but you don’t work with the project itself – don’t feel sorry for the things you are not aware of, and you won’t probably point out correctly.
-Nobody is going to blame you for functionality that is not working, and you didn’t notice it.
+On the other hand, if you are just responsible for the code review, but you don’t work with the project itself – don’t feel sorry for the things you are not aware of.
+Nobody is going to blame you for functionality or code structure that is not working, and you didn’t notice it.

 In general, it’s hard to find bugs during that process, and if you will find any – that’s great!
-But if you don’t, be ready to ask for more details or why some things are done in this or that way and not the other.
+But be ready to ask for more details or why some child components are done in this or that way and not the other.
 Get truly curious.

 Making comments visible